Ro-Cab/Active-Directory-Lab/README.md

 ## 🌐 Step 6 - Configure IP Addressing and Rename Server
 Within the VM, opened Network Connections and identified both adapters.
-1. Identified the adapter with the 10.0.2.15 IP address.
-We can tell that this one is connected to the internet.
+1. The adapter with the IP address 10.0.2.15 was identified as the external NIC, as it is connected to the internet.
-2. We know that the adapter that has the 169.254.122.127 is the Internal NIC because that is an APIPA address.
-This means that this adapter was searching for a DHCP server to assign an address; however, it was not configured yet, so it was assigned an APIPA address.
-Renamed to INTERNAL so I’d know it will be used for the internal network.
+2. The adapter with the IP address 169.254.122.127 is the Internal NIC, as this is an APIPA address.
+This indicates the adapter was attempting to obtain an IP from a DHCP server but was not yet configured, so it automatically received an APIPA address.
+I renamed it to INTERNAL to clearly indicate that it will be used for the internal network.

 For the Internal Network adapter, manually assigned:
 **IP Address:** 172.16.0.1
 **Subnet Mask:** 255.255.255.0
 No need to assign a Default Gateway since the server will act as it.
 **DNS: 127.0.0.1** (Assigned loopback since we installed AD DS, and the server uses itself)
-Rename the computer to DC and restart.
+Renamed the computer to **DC** and restarted.

 <img width="875" height="647" alt="image" src="https://github.com/user-attachments/assets/4d7e0232-0dfb-4fce-a28a-c43351692a32" />

-*We can tell which adapter is which based on the preconfigured IP*
+*We can tell which adapter is which based on the IP*

 <br>